jxh01753/jxh01753.github.io/anki.md

 ### Daily Limits
 ___New Cards/Day:___

-	For Chinese, I personally only like to learn 10-15 new characters a day.
-For Korean, I tried to learn 20 words a day.
-You can set this to what you are comfortable with. __Recommended: 15__.
+	You can set this to what you are comfortable with.
+I personally only like to learn 10-15 new characters a day.

 __Maximum Reviews Per Day:__